 Referencing the management response to Recommendation 1, Cllr Hancock enquired with regards to the improvements/benefits offered by the new Datix system.
 Mrs Rayani responded that this system represents a radical step forward, with new modules, improved reporting, easier monitoring and a more user-friendly interface.
 Overall, this will provide improved assurance.
 Emphasising that the issues identified are minor, Mr Newman congratulated Mrs Rayani and her team on another positive report.
 Mrs Rayani thanked the Internal Audit team for their support in clarifying potential areas for improvement.
 Mrs Rayani left the Committee meeting.
 The Committee NOTED the Closure of Actions (Reasonable Assurance) report.
-AC(21)20 Health & Safety DEFERRED to 20 th April 2021 meeting.
-AC(21)21 Transformation Steering Group DEFERRED to 2021/22 Internal Audit programme.
-AC(21)22 Infrastructure - to be REPLACED by Data Modelling , , DEFERRED to 20 th April 2021 meeting.
-AC(21)23 Effectiveness of IT Deployment in Relation to COVID-19 AC(21)23 (Substantial Assurance) Mr Anthony Tracey joined the Committee meeting.
+AC(21)20 Health & Safety 713(21)20 DEFERRED to 20 th April 2021 meeting.
+DEFERRICES to 20 7 tpm 2021 mooting.
+AC(21)21 Transformation Steering Group , , DEFERRED to 2021/22 Internal Audit programme.
+1 5 AC(21)22 Infrastructure - to be REPLACED by Data Modelling DEFERRED to 20th April 2021 meeting.
+AC(21)23 Effectiveness of IT Deployment in Relation to COVID-19 (Substantial Assurance) Mr Anthony Tracey joined the Committee meeting.
 Mr Johns introduced the Effectiveness of IT Deployment in Relation to COVID-19 report, noting that the scope and objectives of this audit are outlined in Section 2.
 A number of examples of good practice had been identified, particularly around the speed of introducing new ways of working in response to the pandemic.
-Overall, this was a positive report, with a rating of Substantial Assurance, reflecting the significant work undertaken by the IT team in response to COVID-19.
+Overall, this was a positive report, with a rating of Substantial Assurance, reflecting the significant work undertaken by the IT team in response to COVID-19. and or taken by the Triteam in response to GOVID 15.
 Cllr Hancock felt that Mr Anthony Tracey and his team should be congratulated on the findings of this audit, which are well-deserved.
 Mrs Hardisty agreed, commending the IT team and Mr Thomas as Lead Executive, on this remarkable achievement.
 In response, Mr Thomas stated that it should be acknowledged that Mrs Karen Miles was Lead Executive at the beginning of the COVID-19 pandemic and response.
 Mr Davies was particularly pleased to note findings around benefits realisation, in view of discussions regarding this topic at the December 2020 ARAC meeting.
 Echoing other Members' comments, Mr Newman added his thanks to the IT team and congratulated them on a report with extremely positive and strong findings.
-It was agreed that the positive findings of this report, together with Quality & Safety Governance, should be highlighted in ARAC's Update Report to Board.
-PN/JW Mr Tracey left the Committee meeting.
+It was agreed that the positive findings of this report, together with Quality & Safety Governance, should be highlighted in ARAC's Update PN/JW Report to Board. , ' Mr Tracey left the Committee meeting.
 The Committee NOTED the Effectiveness of IT Deployment in Relation to COVID-19 (Substantial Assurance) report.